 To enrich our community through transformative arts and educational experiences

-The Sun Valley Center for the Arts and Humanities, now called the Sun Valley Museum of Art, was founded in 1971 on the belief that a community cannot be built solely from the presence of a beautiful mountain but needs arts and culture to be both vital and sustainable.
-Since its founding SVMoA has aspired to enrich our community through transformative arts and educational experiences.
-As the oldest arts organization in the Wood River Valley and one of only five institutions in Idaho accredited by the American Alliance of Museums, SVMoA serves as the Wood River Valley’s cultural anchor, bringing families, friends, visitors and residents together for shared arts experiences.
+The Sun Valley Museum of Art (SVMoA) was founded in 1971, as the Sun Valley Center for the Arts and Humanities, on the belief that a community cannot be built solely from the presence of a beautiful mountain but needs arts and culture to be both vital and sustainable.
+Since then, SVMoA has evolved into a forward-thinking contemporary art museum that enriches our community through art and education and by providing a place where artists and creative minds can explore our time’s most engaging questions.
+As the oldest arts organization in the Wood River Valley, and one of only five institutions in Idaho accredited by the American Alliance of Museums, SVMoA serves as the valley’s cultural anchor, bringing families, visitors and residents together for shared arts experiences.
 We offer exceptional year-round programming in visual arts, music, film, and the humanities.

-Over the last 50 years, Sun Valley Museum of Art has grown from a handful of people presenting classes and events to a professional arts organization that serves more than 40,000 patrons every year.
-The original campus of the Sun Valley Center for the Arts and Humanities was established on land deeded by Bill Janss, owner of Sun Valley Company (1964–1977).
-For several years, SVMoA flourished at this location as a facility for high-level fine arts residencies.
-Many of the artists and faculty that worked at SVMoA in its first two decades have gone on to achieve celebrated careers.
+Over the last 50 years, the Sun Valley Museum of Art has grown from a handful of people presenting classes and events to a professional arts organization that serves more than 20,000 patrons every year.
+The original campus was established on land deeded by Bill Janss, owner of Sun Valley Company (1964–1977).
+For several years, SVMoA flourished at this location as a facility for fine arts residencies and many of the artists and faculty that worked at SVMoA in its first two decades have gone on to achieve celebrated careers.

-Today Sun Valley Museum of Art located in Ketchum has become a cornerstone of the Wood River Valley’s rich and diverse arts scene.
+Today, SVMoA is located in Ketchum and has become a cornerstone of the Wood River Valley’s rich and diverse arts scene.
 Our commitment to education and this community has never wavered and is reflected in programmatic choices that cultivate dialogue around relevant regional and national issues.
 Recognized as a thought leader in our state and region, our exhibition program is nimble and responsive, considering subjects that enhance our community’s understanding of place or current moment.
-As a non-collecting institution, SVMoA is uniquely suited to invite the most appropriate artists to explore the specifics of a topic or an issue and we regularly offer opportunities to artists and musicians to develop new work.
+As a non-collecting contemporary art institution, SVMoA is uniquely suited to invite the most appropriate artists to explore the specifics of a topic or an issue and we regularly offer opportunities to artists and musicians to develop new work.

 Providing Arts and Education for the Whole Community Statement on Diversity, Equity, Accessibility and Inclusion

-Sun Valley Museum of Art is actively working to serve our community through programs that reflect our commitment to diversity, our belief in the importance of equity, and our desire to be a place that is both accessible and inclusive.
+The Sun Valley Museum of Art is actively working to serve our community through programs that reflect our commitment to diversity, our belief in the importance of equity, and our desire to be a place that is both accessible and inclusive.
 We seek to enrich our community through transformative arts and educational experiences with these values at the forefront of our programming and as filters for how we make decisions at the board and staff level.
 With the belief that the arts can transform the lives of individuals and communities, SVMoA enthusiastically takes on the work of implementing the values of DEAI at every level or the organization.

 We recognize that we are at the beginning of a process that will be ongoing—one that will guide us as we shape a future that is welcoming to all.
 Our goal is that as SVMoA works to amplify a diversity of voices, those at every level of the organization—staff, board, audience, artist—feel valued for who they are as individuals and for the unique perspectives they bring to SVMoA.